 Legal Clerks will work at FIRE’s Philadelphia office, but also have the opportunity to work remotely.

-The 2023 fall-semester clerkship application will open from March 23, 2023 to June 23, 2023.
+The 2024 spring-semester clerkship application will be open from October 16, 2023 to January 15, 2024.
 Applicants will be received and awarded clerkships on a rolling basis.

 Qualifications and Responsibilities